|site search by freefind||advanced|

 According to PEOPLE MAGAZINE, Elizabeth Taylor and her great-grandson Finn McMurray watched Buffy the Vampire Slayer together.

-Michelle Trachtenberg will portray Marina Oswald in KILLING KENNEDY, which will air on the National Geographic Channel in November, coinciding with the 50th anniversary of President Kennedy's death.
+Michelle Trachtenberg portrayed Marina Oswald in KILLING KENNEDY, which aired on the National Geographic Channel in November 2013, coinciding with the 50th anniversary of President Kennedy's death.